-Most salmon moved into the wetland from November to April and most moved out in April and May (Figures 11-13).
+Most salmon moved into the wetland from November to April and most moved out in April and May (Figures 15-17).
 A number moved in after the first high water event that overtopped the traps from late November to late December.
-These were 1+ chinook and coho in the two-way traps at Ruby Lake and Multnomah North.
-It is not known how long these salmon
+These were 1+ Chinook and coho in the two-way traps at Ruby Lake and Multnomah North.
+It is not known how long these salmon stayed because they were not recaptured.
+They may have left during high water when the traps were overtopped or through an alternate ingress/egress channel.

 In early winter, the wetland sampling at Multnomah North produced juvenile salmon in the range 38 to 41mm.
-These appeared to be button-up fry so small that it was not clear whether they were chinook or coho.
-After sampling the wetland for months watching the cohort develop, they were determined to be chinook.
-These YOY chinook were found in the wetland at Multnomah North late December (3, average 39mm), late January (7, average 42mm), early March (9, average 45mm), and early April (13, 50-79mm).
+These appeared to be button-up fry so small that it was not clear whether they were Chinook or coho.
+After sampling the wetland for months watching the cohort develop, they were determined to be Chinook.
+These YOY Chinook were found in the wetland at Multnomah North late December (3, average 39mm), late January (7, average 42mm), early March (9, average 45mm), and early April (13, 50-79mm).
 Based on the very small sample size, the cohort appeared to grow about 3mm per month until April when it was not clear whether fish in the 70mm range were from the same cohort sampled in the wetland in January through March.
-In late March, juvenile salmon in the size range 65 to 80mm began entering the wetland through the two-way trap, except for one 47mm salmon, identified as a coho (but at this size it could have been a chinook), which was caught 3/27/02 in the inbound trap.
+In late March, juvenile salmon in the size range 65 to 80mm began entering the wetland through the two-way trap, except for one 47mm salmon, identified as a coho (but at this size it could have been a Chinook), which was caught 3/27/02 in the inbound trap.
 The traps were not overtopped since late-December when wetland sampling was done in April.
 If the 13 fish caught in April are from the same group, the average fork length is 71mm.
-It seems unlikely that they would have grown an average of 26mm in one month but Conner et al. (2001) documented sub-yearling spring-summer chinook growth between 1.0 and 1.3 mm/d in shoreline habitat of the Snake River during spring 1993, 1994 and 1997.
+It seems unlikely that they would have grown an average of 26mm in one month but Conner et al. (2001) documented sub-yearling spring-summer Chinook growth between 1.0 and 1.3 mm/d in shoreline habitat of the Snake River during spring 1993, 1994 and 1997.
 Other salmon in this size-class were documented entering the wetland at this time so larger individuals recruiting to the within-wetland population may have boosted the average length.

-The increase in temperature, based on Ruby and Wigeon Lakes, from a maximum of about 8°C in early March to 13 or 14°C in early April (Figures 16-17) puts the salmon in their optimal temperature range for growth in April, however.
-The optimal growth range for juvenile chinook is from 10 to 15.6°C but the thermal bounds for positive growth is between 4.5 to 19.1°C (Armour 1990).
+The increase in temperature, based on Ruby and Wigeon Lakes, from a maximum of about 8°C in early March to 13 or 14°C in early April (Figures 7-8) puts the salmon in their optimal temperature range for growth in April, however.
+The optimal growth range for juvenile Chinook is from 10 to 15.6°C but the thermal bounds for positive growth is between 4.5 to 19.1°C (Armour 1990).
 The optimal temperature range, based on daily average temperature, is reached from mid-March to early-May in Ruby Lake and late-March to mid-June in Wigeon Lake.